Q. Who can raise money using Pet Chance?

 Q. Why does Pet Chance only operate in the United States?

 A.Pet Chance is a recognized 501(c)(3) charity under the US Internal Revenue Code.
 As such, we are only permitted to make disbursements to US-based recipients.
 In the future we may apply for charity status in other places.

 Q. Does the Chance Client (the pet owner) have authority over the money in the Chance account?

-your money will be used explicitly for that Chance until/unless the charitable purpose of the Chance no longer exists.
+A.Because Pet Chance is a recognized 501(c)(3) charity under the US Internal Revenue Code, all discretion and authority for financial transactions is held exclusively by Pet Chance.
+Pet Chance maintains strict business controls to ensure money is appropriated properly and in adherence with the IRS code.
+Included in the policies is guidance to ensure donations intended for a Chance are paid for the charitable purpose of that Chance - which simply means if you donate to a Chance, your money will be used explicitly for that Chance until/unless the charitable purpose of the Chance no longer exists.
 Please contact us if you have any questions around this.
 We are proud of our transparency and our commitment to integrity and fairness.